cdeck3r/cdeck3r.github.io/_posts/2018-03-05-DBM-IoTHackathon.md

 **You don't need to be a developer.** The projects and video presentations show how to approach your next IoT product.

-**Do not stop at the post-it level**, but develop a prototype.
+**Do not stop at the post-its level**, but develop a prototype.
 The living lab process guides a creative team with various competencies to make reasonable, justifiable and traceable decisions.

 **Do not stop at the demo level**, but embed the mock-up prototype in your daily routines.
 It transforms your working environment into a living lab.